matteocrippa/awesome-swift/README.md

 * [Versions](https://github.com/zenangst/Versions) - Helping you find inner peace when comparing version numbers in Swift.
 * [Wyrd](https://github.com/explicitcall/Wyrd) - Asynchronous programming in Swift made easy.
 Wyrd is inspired by Promises/A+.
 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - a lib that help you handling better debug logging.
-* [SwiftRandom](https://github.com/thellimist/SwiftRandom) - A tiny generator of random data for swift

 ### Video